jvermeir/twistgesprek/README.md

       }
     },
 ```

-1. Sentiment analysis is not enough.
+### Sentiment analysis is not enough

+This Facebook text from the NRA gets a positive score. hmmm?

 `gcloud ml language analyze-sentiment --content="Just recently, Joe Biden renewed his pledge to TAKE YOUR LAWFULLY OWNED FIREARMS with the help of his gun-hating friends in Congress."`
 ```
     {